Articles Tagged: Geographic Information System

 How to Create a Drainage System Map

-An essential guide for municipalities, engineers, and field teams Mapping a drainage system is a critical task for municipalities aiming to improve stormwater management, identify illicit discharges, support maintenance planning, and ensure regulatory compliance (e.g., MS4).
-A well-structured draina…continue
+Mapping a drainage system is a critical task for municipalities aiming to improve stormwater management, identify illicit discharges, support maintenance planning, and ensure regulatory compliance (e.g., MS4).
+A well-structured drainage system map reveals how stormwater flows through catch basins, p…continue

 How to Map Municipal Drainage Systems: A Step-by-Step Guide for Local Governments